Code-Moss/I-Heart-New-Vegas-Mossy-Cut/MAIN.md

 Engine bugfixes, optional tweaks and new features with no performance impact.
 Fully customisable via in-game menu and INIs.

 [**DXVK**](https://www.nexusmods.com/newvegas/mods/79299)
 DO NOT USE IF YOU DON'T KNOW WHAT THIS DOES EXACTLY, OR IF YOU DON'T HAVE A SOMEWHAT MODERN GPU.
+Even then, has some lighting issues with my current 2021 card.

 ## GAME PATCHES